lschneiderbauer/ricci/README.md

 <!-- badges: end -->

-The goal of tensr is to provide a *compact* interface for performing [tensor calculations](https://en.wikipedia.org/wiki/Ricci_calculus).
+The goal of tensr is to provide a *compact* R interface for performing [tensor calculations](https://en.wikipedia.org/wiki/Ricci_calculus).
-This is achieved by adding (upper and lower) index slot labeling to R’s `array` and making use of Ricci calculus conventions to implicitly trigger contractions and diagonal subsetting.
+This is achieved by labeling (upper and lower) index slots of R’s `array` and making use of Ricci calculus conventions to implicitly trigger contractions and diagonal subsetting.
 Explicit tensor operations, such as addition, multiplication of tensors, raising and